Ewen Neil McQueen: Career

 The school's certificate was awarded not purely on exam results but on the record of a girl throughout her whole course.
 It was only awarded after a girl had reached the required standard in scholarship, sport and school life.
-The girls had to demonstrate "on the playing fields and in the school life that they possess those qualities of womanhood for which the school stands," These certificates became keenly sought after and were very highly prized by the girls of the college.
+The girls had to demonstrate "on the playing fields and in the school life that they possess those qualities of womanhood for which the school stands," These certificates were sought after and prized by the girls of the college.

 McQueen's next change occurred in that same year, when Lindley Evans was appointed as music teacher.
 McQueen believed that the teachers appointed to his school should not only have great ability in their chosen field, but also have imagination and be prepared to be innovators.
 McQueen saw this in Evans and felt that he could lift the standard of music at the school.
 This did indeed happen.
 For many years, P.L.C won the coveted 'Dempster Shield' for choral singing.
 The school won it so many times in fact, that the shield became the permanent property of the school.

 In 1923 McQueen became more innovative still.
 He reorganised the school along the lines of the Dalton Plan, an educational concept created by Helen Parkhurst.
 This scheme originated in Massachusetts, and was based on the importance of experience and of allowing the pupil to be "free to continue his work upon any subject in which he is absorbed."
 It also encouraged the "interaction of group life."

 McQueen's arrangement was a modified version of the original Dalton Plan.
 At least one formal class lesson was given in each subject each week.
 During the rest of the week, about half the periods, students spent their time in practical work, reading texts and other references under the direction of a teacher who was available for individual and/or group consultation.
 All work was divided into monthly portions and set out in "Monthly Assignments".
 Charts in each subject room indicated pupils' progress in that subject and pupils kept their own progress charts as well.
 Girls who fell behind were required to make up their work on Thursday and Friday afternoons.